sheepla/FontInstaller/README.md

-# FontInstaller
+# 🗃️ FontInstaller

-A font installer for Windows
+A font installer script for Windows

 ## Usage